Some paper creations make your day better while some others help to lift you broken mood. Here is one that does both. Just give it a try!

 Start by sketching out a square-shaped box using a ruler and pencil.
 This is the outline of where you will draw the scene.

-Mix the watercolours in a plate.
-Use the green and Prussian blue colour to create a underwater look.
-Dilute the paints so you can prepare it for the next step.
+Mix the watercolours on a plate.
+Use the green and Prussian blue colours to create an underwater look.
+Dilute the paints so you can prepare them for the next step.

 For painting, take a regular plastic bag and fold it in such a way (as shown above) that you can tap it on paper and make impressions with it.